Dimple Chopade

 Dimple Chopade is an Indian actress.
 She acts in Telugu, Kannada, and Tamil films.

 Early life

 She was born in Pune, India and graduated in Symbiosis International University, Pune.
 She has learnt horse riding and the Mallakhamb.

 Career

-She tried her hand at Marathi theatre after doing a short course in film making from the Pune Film Institute.
-She was offered a role in a Kannada film when she was 18.
-Although that film, Sihimuthu, has not released yet, she went on to do four more Kannada films.
-Her first release was Kote in 2011.
+She tried her hand at Marathi theatre after doing a short course in film making from the Film and Television Institute of India (FTII) in Pune.
+At the age of 18, she was cast in the Kannada film Sihi Muthu; however, the project was ultimately shelved and never released.
+Her official film debut came with the Kannada movie Kote in 2011.

 She made her foray in Tamil, with a film called Yaaruda Mahesh, which had Sundeep Kishan in the lead.
 She had worked with Mohan in the Kannada film Nanthara.